 About Licensing Research

 All research in the Northwest Territories must be licensed.
 This includes work in indigenous knowledge as well as in the physical, health, social and biological sciences.
-Research license applications are submitted through the POLAR system.
+Research license applications are submitted through the POLAR system and will be administered through the Government of Northwest Territories Department of Education, Culture and Employment (ECE).
+The Aurora College ceased processing and issuing research licenses on April 1st, 2023.
 If you are planning to do research in the NWT, it is your responsibility to ensure that the relevant permits, licenses and permissions are obtained before you begin.
 Through the licensing process, information about your work is shared with other researchers, NWT residents and it is added to our scientific database.

 Communicating with communities is a vital part of the research licensing process in the North, and it is your responsibility to ensure that you’ve communicated with community organizations about your project.
 Certain research licences or permits will not be issued if appropriate communication with the community has not taken place.
 The level of involvement, and which community organization(s) you need to contact, will depend on the type, scope, location and potential impacts of your research.
 For guidance on establishing effective and respectful communication with communities, see our web resources for Communicating Research.